newideas-code/car-managment-backend/README.md

 🗄️ MongoDB
 ☁️ Cloudinary
 📦 npm
+🔒 JSON Web Tokens

 ## Acknowledgements

-- Cloudinary for image hosting.
+- Cloudinary for image hosting and management.
 - MongoDB for database management.
+- The Express.js community for framework support.